Styling the application

 Applying the style elsewhere

-You can apply similar styling to the views for the new
+You can apply similar styling to the views for the new, edit and show

 <div class="page-header">